M. Provisions and Contingent Liabilities

 The Company's business activities are exposed to a variety of financial risks, namely liquidity risk, market risks and credit risk.
 The Company's senior management has the overall responsibility for establishing and governing the Company's risk management framework.
 The Company has constituted a core Management Committee, which is responsible for developing and monitoring the Company's risk management policies.
 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set and monitor appropriate risk limits and controls, periodically review the changes in market conditions and reflect the changes in the policy accordingly.
 The key risks and mitigating actions are also placed before the Audit Committee of the Company.

-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk.
+A. Market Risk: Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises three types of risk: interest rate risk, currency risk and another price risk.
 Financial instruments affected by market risk include loans and borrowings and deposits.

 The Company manages its liquidity requirement by analysing the maturity pattern of Company's cash flows of financial assets and financial liabilities.
 The Company's objective is to maintain a balance between continuity of funding and flexibility.
 The Company invests its surplus funds in debt schemes of mutual funds, which carry low mark to market risks.